growerp/growerpuntil20220814/README.md

 It is a simplified frontend however with the ability to still use with, or in addition to the original ERP system screens.
 The system is a true multicompany system and can support virtually any ERP backend as long as it has a REST interface.

-The system is properly implemented with https://pub.dev/packages/flutter_bloc state management, data models, automated tests and a separated rest interface for the different systems.
+The system is implemented with https://pub.dev/packages/flutter_bloc state management with the https://bloclibrary.dev documentation, data models, automated tests and a separated rest interface for the different systems.

 The system configuration file is in /assets/cfg/app_settings.json.
 There you can configure which system, currently either the Moqui or Apache OFBiz system.